gimlet-io/gimlet-website/src/docs/automatically-deploy-your-application-to-staging.md

   myapp -> staging @ push
 ```

-By now, if GimletD is in place, it also already released your app to staging.
-Verify the latest commit in the gitops repo to see of GimletD had made the change, and on Kubernetes to see your updated application.
+By now, if GimletD is in place, it already released your app to staging.
+Verify the latest commit in the gitops repo to see if GimletD had made the change,
+and on Kubernetes to see your updated application.